 But the amount of groundwater that is a part of the water supply varies considerably depending on the hydrologic region and basin.

-About two-thirds of the people living in Southern California rely on about 50 percent of their water from groundwater sources.
+About two-thirds of the people living in Southern California rely on groundwater sources for about 50 percent of their water.

 California’s coastal region and interior deserts also have aquifers formed from sediments that eroded from adjacent mountains.